You must do your part to reduce your risk of developing cancer.

-No ifs ands or butts, smoking causes cancer!
+No ifs and or butts, smoking causes cancer!

 Smoking or using tobacco products increases the risk of developing cancers of the mouth, esophagus, and pancreas.

-The Centers for Disease Control describes secondhand smoke as exposure from burning tobacco products or smoke exhaled, or by the person smoking.
-Secondhand smoke causes health problems including a 20-30% increased risk for people who have never smoked.
+The Centers for Disease Control describes secondhand smoke as exposure from burning tobacco products or smoke exhaled by a person smoking.
+Secondhand smoke causes health problems, including a 20-30% increased risk for people who have never smoked.
 (2)

 There are many resources to help people stop smoking.
-A good place to start is by visiting Smokefree.gov or Ashline.org (Arizona Smokers Helpline) for access to free information and resources to help you quit smoking.
+An excellent place to start is by visiting Smokefree.gov or Ashline.org (Arizona Smokers Helpline) for access to free information and resources to help you quit smoking.
 (3,4)

 high blood pressure

 Learning some ways that you can incorporate more healthy choices in your diet is a good place to begin making a difference.
-Here’s a good place to start: ChooseMyPlate.gov (1)
+Here's a good place to start: MyPlate.gov.